AzimAhmadzadeh/mvtsdata_toolkit/README.md

 in parallel.

 Using [extracted_features_analysis](./data_analysis/extracted_features_analysis.py)
-users can also get some analysis from the extracted features (see Section Feature Extraction).
+module users can also get some analysis from the extracted features (see Section Feature Extraction).
 Suppose the dataframe of the extracted features is loaded as a pandas dataframe into a variable called `extracted_features_df`.
 Then,